 What environmental skills do employers want?

-• physical fitness, particularly for outdoor roles
+• physical fitness for outdoor positions

 How do I find a graduate job?